livewire/livewire/docs/events.md

 @endscript
 ```

-The above snippet would listen for the `post-created` from the component its registered within.
+The above snippet would listen for the `post-created` from the component it's registered within.
 If the component is no longer on the page, the event listener will no longer be triggered.

 [Read more about using JavaScript inside your Livewire components →](/docs/javascript#using-javascript-in-livewire-components)